eCommerce Product Photography 2026: A Complete Guide to Make Extra Profit

 Product lifestyle photography

-Product lifestyle photography aims to bring your products into reality.
-It showcases the items in use with models, props, or other settings.
 Lifestyle photography tells your audience a story, evokes emotions, and provides a sense of how it will fit with them in their real life.

 A person in a white bathrobe uses a white bottle of skincare product at a table.
 The table has skincare items including a similar bottle, lemon slices on a plate, leaves, cotton pads, and other beauty accessories.

 This type of eCommerce photography gives your customers a sense of what to expect when receiving the products.
-The packaging design highlights your branding and how you present product values with the presentation.

 A collection of beige-colored, eco-friendly packaging is displayed against a dark background.
 It includes a tall box, a carton, a bottle, and a wrapped package, all adorned with minimalistic leaf designs.

-Flat-lay photography
+Flat-lay product photography

-Arranging your products on a flat surface and shooting them directly from above is called flat-lay photography.
+Arranging your products on a flat surface and shooting them directly from above is called flat-lay product photography.

 A flat lay of eco-friendly personal care items arranged neatly on a beige surface.
 The items include a wooden body brush, soap bar, reusable cotton pads, a bamboo toothbrush, floss, a scrub sponge, and cotton.